-To prepare the EFX for assembly:
+To prepare the AMT for assembly:

-- Open the box and assemble the components in the sequence presented in this guide. - Assemble and operate your equipment on a hard, level surface in the area intended for use. - Use a hand truck or furniture dolly to move the EFX unit.
-Important: Do not grasp the unit by any of its plastic parts to move it.
-The plastic parts are non-structural covers and are not capable of supporting the weight of the unit. - Provide ample space around the unit.
+- Open the box and assemble the components in the sequence presented in this guide. - Assemble and operate your equipment on a hard, level surface in the area intended for use.

+Important: Do not grasp any plastic parts of the unit while lifting or moving the unit.
+The plastic parts are non-structural covers and are not capable of supporting the weight of the unit.

-Assemble the equipment according to the guidelines in this manual to ensure that you do not void the Precor Limited Warranty.
+- Provide ample space around the unit. - Assemble the equipment according to the guidelines in this manual to ensure you do not void the Precor Limited Warranty.